Fawzy-AI-Explorer/MarketMinds-EDA/README.md

 ## Features

 - Data cleaning and preprocessing
-- Statistical analysis and hypothesis testing
+- Correlation & Causation Analysis
-- Interactive visualizations using Matplotlib, Seaborn, and Plotly
+- visualizations using Matplotlib, Seaborn, and Plotly
 - Insights and business recommendations based on data

 ## Requirements